 \section{Introduction}

-Measuring the expansion rate of the universe along the redshift has been one of the most important scientific objectives in cosmology since the discovery of the expansion.
+Measuring the expansion rate of the universe along the redshift has been one of the most important scientific objectives in cosmology since the discovery of the cosmic expansion.
 It is usually pursued by measuring the distances at different redshifts, which, in turn, could be done with the data of the standard candles like the type Ia supernovae (SNe Ia)~\cite{Phillips:1993ng}, Gamma-ray bursts (GRBs)~\cite{Dai:2004tq, Ghirlanda:2004fs} etc or the standard rulers from cosmic microwave background (CMB)~\cite{Wang:2007mza} and baryon acoustic oscillations (BAO)~\cite{Bassett:2009mm}.
-In fact, it is the measurement of the luminosity distances of SNe Ia~\cite{Riess:1998cb, Perlmutter:1998np} that leads to the discovery of the unexpected accelerating universe, which is attributed to the mysterious dark energy.
+In fact, it is the measurement of the luminosity distances of SNe Ia~\cite{Riess:1998cb, Perlmutter:1998np} that leads to the discovery of the accelerating expansion of our universe, which is attributed to the mysterious dark energy.
 The further study of the nature of the dark energy requires more precise expansion history of the universe.
-The ongoing joint dark energy mission (JDEM)~\footnote{ \url{http://jdem.gsfc.nasa.gov/}} has aimed at such a precise measurement.
 Currently, the expansion rate of the universe is still mainly measured through the distance measurement.
-The distances depend on the expansion rate through an integration, so the extraction of the expansion rate from the distances involves differentials, which significantly affects the precision of the measurement of the expansion, not to mention that the derivation of the dark energy equation of state (EOS) from the expansion rate involves differentials again.
+The distances depend on the expansion rate through an integration, so the extraction of the expansion rate from the distances involves differentials, which significantly affects the precision of the measurement of the expansion, not to mention that the derivation of the dark energy equation of state (EOS) from the expansion rate involves differentials once again.

 On the other hand, despite of the difficulties, some proposals have been presented for directly measuring the expansion rate of the universe, for example, through the measurement of radial BAO~\cite{Hu:2003ti}, the relative ages of passively evolving galaxies~\cite{Jimenez:2001gg}, the temperature and polarization anisotropies of the CMB~\cite{Zahn:2002rr}, or the redshift drift~\cite{Sandage:1962, Loeb:1998bu} (the socalled Sandage-Loeb test).
-In this paper, we propose another method to directly measure the expansion rate by measuring the changes of the flux of extremely stable sources.
+In this paper, we propose another method to directly measure the expansion rate by precisely measuring the fluence of extremely stable sources.